Running an Effective New Year Thank You Campaign

 3. Deliver a special thank you.

 Consider sharing hand-written notes with as many people as possible, perhaps setting a gift threshold.
-For those you can’t write individual notes to, make your thank you as personalized as possible, adding in places in your letter to use their name, and to share any specifics about their gift you know.
+For those you can’t write individual notes to, personalize your thank you as much as you can, adding in places in your letter to use their name, and to share any specifics about their gift you know.